 Bringing out the Best in People

-At the conclusion of the Exponent Coaching Relationship with Sharon:
+After the Exponent Coaching Relationship with Sharon:

 Interviews and observations showed increased collaboration amongst the various departments and age groups of the agency.
 The younger staff felt heard and respected, and the mature staff felt proud to share their experience and learn new techniques and ideas.

 Sharon identified five possible candidates for succession for management staff that was approaching retirement.
-She partnered the potential staff with successful mentors and managers, to evaluate when they will have to capacity to fill the roles.
+She partnered the potential staff with successful mentors and managers to evaluate when they will have to capacity to fill the roles.
 The Leadership University Curriculum was completed, and the first class had begun.

 People join companies and leave managers… Be the reason people stay with your company.